 Artist Statement

-I'm haunted by the stories trapped inside discarded things.
-There's something deeply moving about objects that have outlived their purpose—VHS tapes, shattered CDs, tangled cables, worn fabric scraps from my own life.
-These fragments carry emotional weight that has nothing to do with whether they still work.
+I am haunted by the stories trapped inside discarded objects.
+There's something deeply moving about things that have outlived their purpose—VHS tapes, CDs, tangled cables, worn fabric scraps, expired medication, old makeup.
+They all carry emotional weight beyond their original function.

 What I'm really exploring through these sculptural paintings is our tender, complicated relationship with letting go.
-Every piece becomes a kind of personal archaeology—both mine and whoever first owned these objects.
+Every piece becomes a kind of personal archaeology—both mine and whoever first owned each object.
 When people look at my work, I hope they recognize something about their own attachments, the things they can't quite throw away.

 Through this practice of salvage and transformation, I celebrate the profound stories embedded in our most overlooked possessions.
 Each piece asks: What do we keep?
 What do we release?
 And what happens in that space between holding on and letting go?